 The concepts of UNI and DNI apply to foreign non-grantor trusts even when there are no US beneficiaries.
-For example, in this case, there were no US beneficiaries for years, and now one of the grandchildren has moved to the US and received direct and indirect distributions.
-Therefore, there was many years worth of accumulated income and gains (UNI).
+For example, in this case, there were no US beneficiaries for many years, and now one of the grandchildren has moved to the US and received direct and indirect distributions.
+Therefore, there were many years worth of accumulated income and gains (UNI).

 Passive Foreign Investment Company (PFIC) fund rules

 Based on the collective investment funds held being non-US funds, Passive Foreign Investment Company (PFIC) fund rules would also need to be considered.
 US rules stipulate that a US taxpayer will be treated as an indirect shareholder of a PFIC to the extent of a beneficiary’s proportional interest in a trust.
 Quantifying the level of a US person’s proportional interest in the trust is based on facts and circumstances of each individual case.
 If attribution applies in respect of a PFIC, US tax may be due on the US owner regardless of whether any actual distribution is made to them.